kendall-creator/7more-app/README.md

   - Save each category independently

 - **By Category View:**
-  - Category Selection - Choose from Releasees, Calls, Donors, or Financials
+  - Category Selection - Choose from Releasees, Calls, Donors, Financials, or Social Media
   - Year Selection - Pick any year to view/edit all 12 months
   - Grid layout shows all months for the selected category
   - Enter data for each month in a compact 3-column grid (Jan, Feb, Mar, etc.)
   - Data auto-saves as you type for each field
   - Perfect for bulk data entry when you have annual reports to input

-- Six Reporting Categories with manual data entry:
+- Seven Reporting Categories with manual data entry:

 1. **Releasees Met (Manual Input)**
    - Pam Lychner - count of releasees